We talk about:

-At 4, I went to George & Orange, a wine bar and restaurant in Cobourg and held a chair while my friend, Ariel, stood on it to put up the trans pride flag in front of the restaurant.
-Her friend, Jenna, is the owner of the restaurant and has been a long-time supporter of transgender rights, even flying the trans pride flag for the entire month surrounding Pride this year.
+At 4 in the afternoon, I went to George & Orange, a wine bar and restaurant in Cobourg, and held a chair while my friend, Ariel, stood on it to put up the trans pride flag in front of the restaurant.
+Her friend, Jenna, is the owner of the restaurant and has been a long-time supporter of transgender rights, flying the trans pride flag for the entire month surrounding Pride this year.

 Jenna and staff at George & Orange.